Sacramento, California: American period

 On January 10, 1850, a flood occurred that devastated the city.
 The rushing waters uprooted homes and drowned livestock.
 The city was almost destroyed.
-Due to the efforts of Hardin Bigelow, Sacramento's first elected mayor, the construction of the city's first levee was completed in early 1852 (the city became known as “The Levee City”).
-However, a month after it was completed, it was breeched during the first major storm of the season and the city flooded again.
+Due to the efforts of Hardin Bigelow, Sacramento's first elected mayor, the construction of the city's first levee was completed in early 1852 (the city became known as "The Levee City").
+However, a month after it was completed, it was breached during the first major storm of the season and the city flooded again.
 A new levee was built for $50,000, but it also broke, causing more flooding of the city.
-Between October and December 1850, Sacramento was hit with a cholera epidemic that killed 1000 residents, including Mayor Bigelow and 17 of the city's 40 physicians.
+Between October and December 1850, Sacramento was hit with a cholera epidemic that killed 1,000 residents, including Mayor Bigelow and 17 of the city's 40 physicians.
 Up to 80 percent of the populace left town.
 On November 2, 1852, a fire known as the Great Conflagration burned more than 80 percent of the structures in the city.
 It is estimated that the total damage was around six million dollars.
 Within a month 761 structures were re-built, many of them in brick.
 In spite of all these hardships the new city's location just downstream from the Mother Lode in the Sierra Nevada proved irresistible, and it grew rapidly during the early 1850s, attracting a population of 10,000.
 The Great Flood of 1862 from December 1861 to January 1862 caused the worst flooding in Sacramento's history.
 In 1861, Governor Leland Stanford, who was inaugurated in early January 1862, traveled to his inauguration in a rowboat.

 The California State Legislature, with the support of Governor John Bigler, moved to Sacramento in 1854.
 The capital of California under Spanish (and, subsequently, Mexican) rule had been Monterey, where, in 1849, the first Constitutional Convention and state elections were held.
 The convention decided San Jose would be the new state's capital.
-After 1850, when California's statehood was ratified, the legislature met in San Jose until 1851, Vallejo in 1852, and Benicia in 1853, before moving to Sacramento.
+From California's statehood beginning September 9, 1850 through 1851, the legislature met in San Jose.
+It moved to Vallejo in 1852 and Benicia in 1853, before ending up in Sacramento in 1854.
 During the 1850s the city was consolidated with the County of Sacramento.
 In the Sacramento Constitutional Convention of 1879, Sacramento was named the permanent state capital.

 The Classical Revival-style California State Capitol, similar to the national Capitol, was started in 1860 and completed in 1874.
 In 1861, the legislative session was moved to the Merchants Exchange Building in San Francisco for one session because of the massive flooding in Sacramento.
 From 1862 to 1868, part of the Leland Stanford Mansion was used for the governor's offices during Stanford's tenure as the Governor; and the legislature met in the Sacramento County Courthouse.
 The legislative chambers were first occupied in 1869, while construction continued around them.